The stellar halo in Local Group Hestia simulations II. The accreted component: Model

 \subsection{HESTIA simulations}

-In this work we analyze the three highest resolution HESTIA simulations of the LG.
-Each simulation is tailored to reproduce a number of the LG properties~\citep{2020MNRAS.498.2968L}, including the massive disc galaxies resembling the Milky Way and Andromeda analogues with the population of smaller satellites at $\rm z=0$.
+In this work we analyse the three highest resolution HESTIA simulations of the LG.
+Each simulation is tailored to reproduce a number of the LG properties~\citep{2020MNRAS.498.2968L}, including the massive disc galaxies resembling the MW and Andromeda analogues with the population of smaller satellites at $\rm z=0$.